rse-ops/readthedocs-theme/README.md

 ## Deploying

+### Deploy to ReadtheDocs

 The easiest thing to do is have an automated build deployed to readthedocs.
 You can login there, connect the repository, and then configure the build.
+**Importantly** you will need to go into "Advanced Settings" and for "Requirements file" put docs/requirements.txt.
+Otherwise, the extra modules will not be installed and the docs cannot be built!
+After you have made this connection, any push to main will re-render the docs.
+You can see the example docs on ReadtheDocs [here](https://rse-ops-readthedocs.readthedocs.io/en/latest/).

+### GitHub

 **TODO** If you'd like to deploy during CI, recipes are included here for both CircleCI and GitHub Actions.